Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_Motor_Drive_Datasheet/Mechanical_and_Environmental.md

 25) Cable larger than this size may physically fit into the controller, but fitting the bolt crimp lugs over the fasteners in the motor controller may be difficult.

 26) The WaveSculptor has permanently fitted threaded studs in the connection area of the main circuit board.
-The correct fastening hardware to use with these studs is detailed in the [User's Manual]().?
+The correct fastening hardware to use with these studs is detailed in the [User Manual](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Overview.html)